samrat-halder/Neural-Projection-Skip-Gram-DAN/README.md

 2. Run `pip install -r requirements.txt `.
 This will download and install all the required packages.
 3. Run `python setup.py`.
 This will set-up the directory structure and download required corpora for experiments.
 4. Now the user needs to set the `config.py` script before running experiments.
 The experiments spans over two steps -
-  a.
-Training a NP-SG model with some corpus (we use a chunk from the SST-fine training data set).
+  1. Training a NP-SG model with some corpus (we use a chunk from the SST-fine training data set).
 The larger this corpus the better it is.
-  b.
-Using the embeddings from step 1, for any downstream task e.g. we train a DAN model for SST-fine data
+  2. Using the embeddings from step 1, for any downstream task e.g. we train a DAN model for SST-fine data

 TO BE UPDATED SOON